Types of Stroke

 Transient ischemic attack (TIA)

 Hemorrhagic stroke is caused when an artery in the brain breaks open.
-The interrupted blood flow causes damage to your brain.
+The interrupted blood flow can cause brain cells to die leading to injury to the brain.

 High blood pressure makes arteries weak over time.
 It is a major cause of hemorrhagic stroke.
 Weak spots in the arteries called aneurysms can stretch too far and eventually burst.

-In rare cases, a tumour, an infection, or brain swelling due to an injury or illness can cause a stroke.
+In rare cases, an underlying condition such as a tumour, an infection, or brain swelling due to an injury or illness can cause a stroke.
 Some people have irregularities in their arteries at birth that can cause a stroke later in life.